Subaru-PFS/ics_xcuActor/docs/PFS-SPS-PRU020100_Pumping_Control.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the cryostat is at vacuum, the checks enforced before a `gatevalve open` command is applied are:
+If the cryostat is at vacuum, the checks enforced before a `gatevalve open underVacuum` command is applied are:

 - the interlock board must be powered up (`xcu_b1 power on interlock`)